pmbstyle/Alice/README.md

 # Alice

-Say "Hi" to Alice 👋 — your open-source AI companion designed to live on your desktop.
+Say "Hi" to Alice 👋, your open-source AI companion designed to live on your desktop.

 Alice brings together voice interaction, intelligent context awareness, powerful tooling, and a friendly personality to assist you with everything from daily tasks to deeper creative work.
-She’s more than a chatbot — she’s built to feel present, responsive, emotionally engaging, and deeply useful.
+She’s more than a chatbot, she’s built to feel present, responsive, emotionally engaging, and deeply useful.

 <p align="center">
   <img src="https://github.com/pmbstyle/Alice/blob/main/animation.gif?raw=true" alt="Alice Animation">